justinjradi/mcgill-classroom-scout/README.md

 - Room schedules and availabilities provided by the program only correspond to vacancies in the course registration schedule.
 Therefore, it does not account for things such as:
   - Building hours
   - Access restrictions (some rooms such as labs may only be open to certain students)
   - Other activities scheduled outside of Minerva (e.g., meetings, events, and some exams)
+- The database must also be properly built and up-to-date.

 ### Getting Started